Dantalian5/clean-my-repo/Readme.md

 ## About The Project

-**Clean My Repo** helps you maintain your repositories by removing unnecessary files and folders, and by initializing your `.gitignore` file with predefined templates for various environments and programming languages.
+**Clean My Repo** is an opinionated CLI tool designed to help you maintain a clutter-free repository by removing unnecessary files and folders and initializing your .gitignore file with predefined templates.
+The templates are based on common structures and best practices for cleaning repositories across various environments and programming languages.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>